raspberrypilearning/hello-world-simplified/en/step_8.md

 Which emoji would you choose in a message to a friend to cheer them up?

 Scroll to the **emoji** section in the code editor to see the emojis and example variables that you can use.

-Copy the ones you choose and save them to a variable or add them directly to your code.
+Copy the ones you choose or add them to a variable in your code.

 You can add more emojis to the **emoji** section.
 Use this [emoji list](https://unicode.org/emoji/charts/full-emoji-list.html){:target="_blank"} to find the ones you want.